freemagee/til/content/post/controlling-tailwindcss.md

 };
 ```

 This config is contrived, but it is beginning to show the control the config has over the output `css`.
-It has default colour overrides, custom colours, white listing of Tailwind corePlugins, a custom spacing value, breakpoint overrides and responsive classes only for the `container` corePlugin.
+It has default colour overrides, custom colours, white listing of Tailwindcss corePlugins, a custom spacing value, breakpoint overrides and responsive classes only for the `container` corePlugin.

 More importantly, I have full control of the output `css`.
 Running the build command results in the output below.
 Knowing all this gives me the confidence to use this on a production site.